Giamolitus

 Gaulish Polytheism

 Giamolitus “Winter Feast” – Giamos (winter), litus (feast).
-This is a one day holiday.
-Always falling on either 9 Giamonios or 9 Simiuisonna.
+This is a one-day holiday.
 This is around the full moon closest to the winter solstice.
 This is of course, the darkest time of the year, but with the full moon perhaps it shows that light was still sought and could shine through it.
 Also called Îuos Eponiâs.

 In mainstream culture, there are many holidays this time of year.
 So regardless of how big it was in regards to the Gaulish world of the past, it may hold more meaning today.
 Warmth, feasting, and gift giving are good motifs for this time of year.
 In our custom, this is also the time of the Wild Hunt, led by Eponâ.